jet-so/AlejandroEscalanteMtz.github.io/docs/contact.md

 # Verify my identity

-Yes me and "alex esc" are the same person, you can take my word or verify it by yourself:
+Yes me and "alex esc" are the same person.
+You can take my word or verify it by yourself:

 ## keybase